jingzhiro/jingzhiro/README.md

 <h2>Projects</h2>

-I'm currently learning HTML, CSS, and JavaScript as an introduction to web development.
-My website is currently in development.
+<h3>Website</h3>
+This website was an introduction to HTML, CSS, and JavaScript for web development.
+It was an insightful experience, giving a glimpse into the process of user experience and interface designs when creating a website.
 <br>Access it here at <a href="https://jingzhiro.github.io" target="_blank">jingzhiro.github.io</a>.

+<h3>Type Test</h3>

+This project is an introduction to Python in hopes of exposing myself to object-orientated programming.
+This project is under development.

 <!---
 jingzhiro/jingzhiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.